-Jessica Dawn Lynch was born April 26, 1983 in Palestine, West Virginia.
+Jessica Dawn Lynch was born on April 26, 1983, in Palestine, West Virginia.
 She joined the army hoping to see the world after being turned down for a job at Walmart.
 She was assigned to the 507th Maintenance Company (based in Fort Bliss, Texas) as a Quartermaster Corps Private First Class (PFC).

 The 507th Maintenance Company is based out of Fort Bliss, Texas.
 Made up of cooks, clerks, mechanics and other support staff provided they keep the 5th Battalion, 52nd Air Defense Artillery (ADA) running.

 A trailing vehicle convoy of this unit got lost during the rapid advance towards Baghdad during Operation Iraqi Freedom on March 23, 2003.
 The 507th was last in a marching column of over 600 vehicles from the 3rd Infantry Division.
 This element which included the heavier, slower vehicles of the 507th, made a wrong turn into Nasiriyah, a major crossing point over the Euphrates River northwest of Basra.
 After the war, a U.S. Army investigation concluded that this wrong turn was the result of a navigational error compounded by a lack of rest, limited communications and human error.